slycke/homebridge-warmup-wifi-thermostats/README.md

 ==> HomeKit should show "HEAT".
 If HomeKit is set to HEAT the thermostate should be set to these values.

-## Settin target temperature setpoint
+## Setting target temperature setpoint
 `OVERRIDE`: Thermostat set to run its program automatically, but with a temporary override for a certain Duration (configurable).
 If system set to protect against frost.
 *   "locMode": "frost",
 *   "roomMode": "program",